What is ISO 28000:2007 Supply Chain Security Management System?

 The implementation can no longer be tasked to a single person or group of few persons in the organization.
 This standard is premised on Risk-Based Thinking, and risk management must be done at the hands of respective departments and functions, such that the head of the departments are the “Risk-Owners.”

-Therefore, the implementation team would include Heads of the departments, deputies, or other critical resources in each function, besides the central team.
+Therefore, the implementation team would include Heads of the departments, deputies, or other critical resources besides the central team in each function.

 Defining the context, scope, and policy of your supply chain management system will help ensure you know the limits of what needs to be done so that you do not include areas of your business that might not affect your system.